abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Availability**: pw base
 - **Description**:
-  - 0: it will be set to the number of MPI threads.
+  - 0: it will be set to the number of MPI processes.
 Normally, it is fine just leave it to the default value.
-  - `>0`: it specifies the number of threads used for carrying out diagonalization.
-Must be less than or equal to total number of MPI threads.
-Also, when cg diagonalization is used, diago_proc must be the same as the total number of MPI threads.
+  - `>0`: it specifies the number of processes used for carrying out diagonalization.
+Must be less than or equal to total number of MPI processes.
+Also, when cg diagonalization is used, diago_proc must be the same as the total number of MPI processes.
 - **Default**: 0

 ### nbspline